 It is standard format, in the PDC curriculum, that students are given an exercise to design a landscape with a design brief so they can make the move into design while being mentored by their Permaculture Design Certificate (PDC) teacher.
 This is not a test but an exercise, enabling students to make the first step into design while still taking part in the PDC program.

 During the 72-hour course students receive a body of diverse knowledge which, despite covering a number of disciplines and emphasizing the connectivity between those disciplines, can seem surprisingly simplistic and easy to understand until students are put into design groups and given a challenge to design an area of landscape with a design brief.
-If the brief is likely to be a real life scenario then the possibilities expand and the design system complicates itself into innumerable choices of interactive complexity.
+If the brief is likely to be a real life scenario then the possibilities expand and the design system complicates itself into innumerable choices of interactive complexity....One also has to figure out how to work a landscape with its particular variations and restrictions.
+From then on all those basic parameters that you have to work around when designing are repeated over and over.
+There is virtually no obsolescence in permaculture because the principles of nature are eternal, infinite.
+Compost is compost, sun angles are sun angles; they will vary from site to site, but they are more or less constant in the way you analyze them.

 In design you are completing a picture so that the systems have total integrity and your approach to designing waste systems, energy systems and living systems must reflect this.
 Also local economy and the energy audit in relation to production and processing and end use efficiency have more or less the same fundamental approaches.